exercism/DEPRECATED.help.exercism.io/app/pages/contributing/git-workflow.md

 The longer a project is active, the more people involved, the larger the codebase, the more important it is to have good commit messages.

-In the `exercism.io` repository itself, the commit history is messy and confusing—that's OK.
+In the `exercism.io` repository itself, the commit history is messy and confusing that's OK.
 It's a prototype, we'll live with it.
 We're trying to improve going forward, however.

 In the `x-api` and language repositories we're trying to keep it really clean in terms of commit messages.